Finding broken links

 Why you should avoid the Broken Link Checker plugin

 There's a WordPress plugin called "Broken Link Checker" that does a similar job.
 The only problem is that it hobbles your website speed, expands your database tables, and runs riot with our caching systems.
 It's also one of the number-one crashed tables we see on larger sites.
-That means your MySQL database will slow right down or stop responding all together.
+That means your database will slow right down or stop responding altogether.

 WE DO NOT RECOMMEND BROKEN LINK CHECKER ON OUR SERVERS.
 Please don't run it on your site.